 Stepanyan says there should be no hindrance to access to the monastery, pointing to the verbal agreement which followed the 9 November 2020 ceasefire.
-He noted that in recent months any hindrances have been technical, with pilgrims sometimes having to wait to be allowed through or being told they will have to leave their passport with the Azerbaijani military for the duration of the visit to Dadivank.
+He noted that since the 7 February denial of access, any hindrances have been technical, with pilgrims sometimes having to wait to be allowed through or being told they will have to leave their passport with the Azerbaijani military for the duration of the visit to Dadivank.
 In such cases, Russian peace keepers step in to prevent the Azerbaijani military from holding passports.

 "But Azerbaijan is hardening its position," Stepanyan told Forum 18.
 "Something should be done to make Azerbaijan abide by the agreement."

 Stepanyan said local Armenians would also like to have access to the town of Shusha to visit the cathedral.
 "But no negotiations on this are underway with the Azerbaijanis or the Russians."

 Destruction of places of worship and other monumentsThere are also concerns about the possible destruction of Armenian Apostolic Church churches and other monuments in Azerbaijan's newly-regained territory.
 These concerns have been reinforced by past destruction of Armenian cemeteries in Azerbaijan's exclave of Nakhichevan and elsewhere in the country.